-There are many differing views about the most effective way to help and protect investors.
-I am not convinced that this type of additional legislation would be a reliable practice to determine if an advisor will have a client’s best interest in mind.
-Can we really regulate intent or can we regulate unethical people and prevent them from acting unethically?
+There are many differing views about the most effective way to help and protect investors from abuse.
+I am not convinced this type of additional legislation would help determine if an advisor will have a client’s best interest in mind.
+Can we really regulate intent or unethical people to prevent them from acting unethically?
 Ethical professionals act ethically without checking the definition first.

 A pattern should emerge about a person, one way or another.